Filip Hronek Game Preview: Canucks vs. Kraken

 Hronek Stats vs. the Kraken

-- The Kraken are 30th in goals allowed, conceding 63 total goals (3.5 per game) in the NHL.
+- On the defensive side, the Kraken are allowing 71 total goals (3.4 per game) which ranks 28th in the league.

 |2023-2024 Season